Spot On - A Canadian Navy Tudor Submariner Story

 Canadian Navy issued Tudor Submariner reference 79090 issued to Petty Officer Cumberland (Ross Povey)

 I was delighted to be able to buy one of these issued watches from a collector in Canada a coupe of years ago.
-Mine is a black 79090 on its original black nato strap – which has incredible patina and wear from its use.
+Mine is a black 79090 on its original black single-pass strap – which has incredible patina and wear from its use.
 My example was acquired by a militaria collector in Canada, who bought it from an ex-Navy diver.
 The case back features the owners name – ‘Petty Officer Cumberland’ which is partially erased.
 The insert has turned into a beautiful cobalt blue colour, which gives the watch a really cool weathered look…I presume the colour change of the bezel is due to the watch being exposed to the sea water.

 Certainly these military issued vintage Tudor Submariners are an undiscovered gem and are watches that have a great history!